Russians in Estonia: Language requirements

 The perceived difficulty of the language tests became a point of international contention, as the government of the Russian Federation and a number of human rights organizations objected on the grounds that they made it hard for many Russians who had not learned the language to gain the citizenship in the short term.
 As a result, the tests were altered somewhat, due to which the number of stateless persons steadily decreased.
 According to Estonian officials, in 1992, 32% of residents lacked any form of citizenship.
 In May 2009, the Population register reported that 7.6% of residents have undefined citizenship and 8.4% have foreign citizenship, mostly Russian.
-As the Russian Federation was recognized as the successor state to the Soviet Union, all former USSR citizens qualified for natural-born citizenship of Russia, available upon mere request, as provided by the law "On the RSFSR Citizenship" in force up to the end of 2000.
+As the Russian Federation was recognized as the successor state to the Soviet Union, all former USSR citizens qualified for natural-born citizenship of Russia, available upon request, as provided by the law "On the RSFSR Citizenship" in force up to the end of 2000.

+Socioeconomic status

+According to a 2016 report by the European Centre for Minority Issues, the Russian-speaking population in Estonia faced significant challenges in the labor market and education after the post-Soviet transition, which fostered a persistent perception of inequality among minority groups.
+Today, health conditions and access to healthcare are similar for both majority and minority populations.
+However, accumulated disadvantages affect marginalized Russian-speaking communities, who experience higher rates of extreme poverty, incarceration, homelessness, drug abuse, and HIV/AIDS.
+These issues contribute to social exclusion and may hinder the right to health for ethnic Russians and other minorities.
+Additionally, the reduced use of Russian in healthcare services has emerged as a new challenge, given Estonia's demographic composition.

+Estonian statistics show that ethnic Russians and Russian-speakers are disproportionately represented in a number of areas, including: